What is laryngitis?

 and lasts no more than 2 weeks.

 last 2 weeks or longer.
 Check with your doctor if your symptoms last longer than

 2 weeks.
 Your laryngitis may be caused by more severe problems.

 Acid reflux is the most common cause of chronic

 laryngitis.
 But chronic laryngitis may be caused by more severe problems such

 as nerve damage, sores,

-polyps, or hard and thick lumps (nodules) on your
+polyps, cancer, or hard and thick lumps (nodules) on your

 vocal cords.
 The vocal cords are the vibrating elastic bands inside the larynx that